 ARTISTS PALETTE

 This is hands down our favorite spot in the park.
 And it’s easy to see why.
 How often do you come across mountains that are multi-colored with pink, purple, aqua and orange colored rock??
-We’ve been to 40+ states and 20+ National Parks, the answer is nowhere, haha.
+We’ve been to 49 states and 40+ National Parks, the answer is nowhere, haha.
+It’s such an incredible place we dedicated an entire article to it: ARTIST’S PALETTE DEATH VALLEY: THE COMPLETE GUIDE.

 Visiting this part of the park is fun and relatively easy.
 About 20 minutes south of Furnace Creek, there is a one-way scenic drive (Artists Drive Scenic Loop) that is 9mi / 15km long.
 Along this drive, you’ll find a number of scenic pullouts with viewing points.
 The main Artists Palette viewing area has a large parking lot, and trailhead.
 From there, you are basically free to roam all around the colorful rocky area.
 A choose your own adventure sort of hike!